Hybristophilia

 Serial killer Ted Bundy was a subject of widespread hybristophilia, with many women writing him love letters and attending his trials.

-Hybristophilia is the phenomenon characterized by sexual interest in and attraction to those who commit crimes.
+Hybristophilia is sexual interest in and attraction to those who commit crimes.
 The term hybristophilia was coined by John Money in 1986 and is derived from the Greek word hubrizein (ὑβρίζειν), meaning "to commit an outrage against someone" (ultimately derived from hubris ὕβρις, "hubris"), and philo, meaning "having a strong affinity/preference for".
-In popular culture, this phenomenon is also known as the "Bonnie and Clyde syndrome".
+In popular culture, this phenomenon is also known as the "Bonnie and Clyde syndrome."

 Manifestation

 Manifestations of hybristophilia include the romanticization of criminals, especially serial killers.
 Many high-profile criminals, particularly those who have committed atrocious crimes, receive "fan mail" in prison that is sometimes amorous or sexual, presumably because of this phenomenon.
 Women who write pen-pal letters to or even pursue men who are incarcerated for a crime are sometimes referred to as a prison groupie or a serial killer groupie.
+Although rare, hybristophilia has also been reported in men.
 In some cases, admirers of these criminals have gone on to marry the object of their affections in prison.
 Social media contributions for an easier method of showcasing attraction to the criminal hybristophilia have also been discussed; a 2023 paper stated that "If social media platforms including TikTok provide users with the ability to freely express themselves publicly and anonymously, then individuals wanting to showcase and share their affection and admiration for criminal offenders might opt to utilize these platforms for this purpose."